mitre/caldera/docs/How-to-Build-Agents.md

 * **payload**: A payload file name which must be downloaded before running the command, if applicable

-Now, you'll want to revise your agent to loop through all the instructions, executing each command and POSTing the shell response to the /result endpoint.
+Now, you'll want to revise your agent to loop through all the instructions, executing each command and POSTing the response to the /result endpoint.
 You should pause after running each instruction, using the sleep time provided inside the instruction.
 ```
 data=$(echo '{"id":$id, "output":$output, "status": $status, "pid":$pid}' | base64)
 curl -s -X POST -d $data localhost:8888/result